Looking Closely at the Growth Curve for Compania de Minas Buenaventura S.A.A. (BVN)

 Compania de Minas Buenaventura S.A.A.
-(NYSE:BVN) went down by -1.43% from its latest closing price compared to the recent 1-year high of $13.28.
-The company’s stock price has collected -5.69% of loss in the last five trading sessions.
-Press Release reported 1 hour ago that Buenaventura Announces Third Quarter and Nine-month 2021 Results
+(NYSE:BVN) went down by -4.85% from its latest closing price compared to the recent 1-year high of $13.28.
+The company’s stock price has collected -13.66% of loss in the last five trading sessions.
+Press Release reported on 10/28/21 that Buenaventura Announces Third Quarter and Nine-month 2021 Results

 Is It Worth Investing in Compania de Minas Buenaventura S.A.A.
 (NYSE :BVN) Right Now?